matthewcasertano/riskparity/README.md

 1. Clone this repository.
 2. Open and run `final_code.ipynb` in Jupyter or VS Code.
-3. Review methodology and visuals in `Risk Parity Report.pdf`.

 **Dependencies:** `pandas`, `numpy`, `matplotlib`, `scipy`, `statsmodels`